8.3.5 |

 'not to be born'.
 It is antiabortionists who started to appeal

 to a half-right to be born.
-For them even unborn fetuses were

-already children with a 'duty': the duty to be born.
-Since it
+the duty to be born.

-cannot be interpreted as a discretionary right, and since it is
+Since it cannot be interpreted as a discretionary right, and since it is

-not a nonactivating half-right, it is intrinsic, and depends on
+not a nonactivating half-right, it is

-certain doctrinal principles, or on an inconsistent application
+doctrinal principles, or on an inconsistent

-there is no right to be born but, under certain conditions, only
+that there is no right to be born but, under certain conditions, only

 a right not to be born.